TheShermanTanker/pypy/pypy/doc/project-ideas.rst

   relies on undocumented or internal details of CPython, and rewriting the relevant code to follow documented best practices.
 Open issues and send pull requests as appropriate given the extension's development process.
-* Other failures may highlight incompatibilities between cpyext and CPython.
-  Please report them to us and try to fix them.
 * Run benchmarks, either provided by the extension developers or created by you.
 Any case where PyPy is significantly slower than CPython is to be considered a bug and solved as above.